Healthy Homes Assessment Te Mata Hills

 Draught Stopping Te Mata Hills

-If a draft can be felt from unreasonable gaps or holes the area requirements to be closed.
+If a draft can be felt through gaps that are too large or holes, it needs to be sealed.

 What are the most unreasonable gaps or holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+Check out the complete details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections